cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/protocol/sse.md

 ---
-title: "Sse"
+title: "SSE"
 date: 2023-05-12
-weight: 17
+weight: 6
 description: >

 ---

 SSE is short for Server-Sent Events, which is a server push technology that allows the server to send events to clients through simple HTTP responses.
-It only supports **one-way** communication, after establishing a connection, it can only be sent from the server to the client and occupies one connection.
-If you need client-server communication, an additional connection must be opened.

-In short, SSE is suitable for real-time data updates or message pushes.

-This project refers to [manucorporat/sse](https://github.com/manucorporat/sse) implementation.
-Hertz's own implementation can be found [here](https://github.com/hertz-contrib/sse).
+Hertz's implementation can be found [here](https://github.com/hertz-contrib/sse).

 ## Installation